Nov 14, 2024

 Treatment for Blastomycosis

 Treatment for blastomycosis will ultimately depend on your cat’s condition.
-Antifungal medications like itraconazole are typically prescribed for blastomycosis.
+Antifungal medications are typically prescribed for blastomycosis.
 Cats with respiratory distress may require supportive care, including oxygen therapy and fluids.
 Treatment can last for months, and prognosis improves with early intervention.

 Coccidioidomycosis